LexTerm/LexTermClient/INSTRUCTIONS.md

 <a name="lex"></a>
-Lexicon Perspective
+Lex Perspective
 -----------
-In order to view the lexicon view, there must be entries for the LexTerm Manager to access.
-If the "Lexicon" link does not appear in the top navigation bar, you need to either [manually create entries](#help-new-entry) or [import an existing TBX termbase](#tbx) to proceed.
-Once data has been entered the lexicon view becomes available by clicking the "Lexicon" link in the top navigation bar.
+In order to view the lex view, there must be entries for the LexTerm Manager to access.
+If **Lex (Dictionary)** does not appear in the top navigation bar, you need to either [manually create entries](#help-new-entry) or [import an existing TBX termbase](#tbx) to proceed.
+Once data has been entered the lex view becomes available by clicking **Lex (Dictionary)** in the top navigation bar.

-The lexicon view consists of a panel for selecting various languages and a list of entries for the language selected.
+The lex view consists of a panel for selecting various languages and a list of entries for the language selected.
 Clicking on the highlighted title (lemma) for any given entry will allow you to edit that entry.
 Unlike the [terminology view](#term), this view shows all of the data for a given entry but does not let you compare concepts across languages.

-Results can be paginated using the pager at the bottom of the lexicon view.
+Results can be paginated using the pager at the bottom of the lex view.
 The left-hand side of the pager is for limiting the number of results in the table, and the right-hand side is for cycling through pages of data when the LexTerm Manager has more entries that match the language selected than the limit.